GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How do I run my app?
 In React Native, you would go to the project directory and use `npm run ios/android` or `yarn run ios/android`.
-In Flutter, if you are using terminal, then you use the `flutter run` command in the project root directory to run your app on a connected device or simulator.
-If you are using IntelliJ IDE, then you can just press run icon in the toolbar of the project.
+In Flutter, if you are using command terminal, then you use the `flutter run` command in the project root directory to run your app on a connected device or simulator.
+If you are using IntelliJ IDE, then you can just press the run icon in the toolbar of the project.

 ## How do I use import statements?
 ```javascript